AtaYurtsever/CS489-Design-Patterns/README.md

   - This is our coursebook thus it is the best place to study for exams.
 The way it teaches is not suitable for me, other two books give more concrete examples.

 ### Papers
-Unlike most other things in computer science design patterns are first defined in the book not in a paper.
-Because of this papers about design patterns are very limited and higher level.
-Below are some of my favourites on the subject.
+Unlike most other things in computer science design patterns are first defined in the book not in a paper, so there is no initial paper for design patterns.
+Below are some of my favourite papers on the subject.
 - Learning to  Listen for Design
   - This is the paper that the first part of our lecture is based on.
 It touches some very interesting points.
 Especially Voice and Hearing chapters are really fun to read.
 - Design Patterns Generic Models